Butterflies of New Mexico: The Swallowtails (Papilionidae)

 Heraclides ornythion (Boisduval, 1836) Ornythion Swallowtail (updated January 6, 2024)

 Description.
 This beauty may be confused with Giant and Broad-banded Swallowtails.
 The postbasal band of dorsal hindwing yellow spots is narrower than on Broad-banded and broader than on Giants.
 Females have tails and may look like males, with yellow postbasal bands narrower and paler, or with dorsal yellow bands heavily suffused with brown.
 On the forewing above, the submarginal series of small yellow lunules remains separate from, and parallel to, the postmedian band of larger yellow spots.
 Life History.
 Ornythion breeds in the eastern tropics of Mexico, rarely entering southern New Mexico as a stray.
 Like Western Giants, Ornythion larvae eat plants in the citrus family (Rutaceae); there is no evidence of reproduction here, but Choisya dumosa and Ptelea trifoliata are potential warm-season hosts.
 Range and Habitat.
 Only three New Mexico records are known; all fall between July 26 and August 27, during the summer monsoon season.
 It was first found by William A. Baltosser at the Las Cruces (DA) dump, 27 August 1975.
 A female taken at Rattlesnake Springs (Ed) on 26 July 1986 is in the Richard Holland collection, now in the C. P. Gillette Museum at Colorado State University.
 Most recently, Jan Richmond of Hillsboro (Si) photographed one nectaring at her butterfly bush on 5 August 2021.
 Comments.
-Females may be mimics of Pipevine Swallowtai
+Females may be mimics of Pipevine Swallowtail.

-Ornythion Swallowtail (Heraclides ornythion) Hillsboro, Sierra Co., NM; August 5, 2021 (photo by Jan RIchmond).
+Ornythion Swallowtail (Heraclides ornythion) Hillsboro, Sierra Co., NM; August 5, 2021 (photo by Jan Richmond).

-Ornythion Swallowtail (Heraclides ornythion) Hillsboro, Sierra Co., NM; August 5, 2021 (photo by Jan RIchmond).
+Ornythion Swallowtail (Heraclides ornythion) Hillsboro, Sierra Co., NM; August 5, 2021 (photo by Jan Richmond).

 Occurrences of Ornythion Swallowtail (Heraclides ornythion) in New Mexico.